metacpan/metacpan-cpan-extracted/distros/F/File-ConfigDir/README.md

 ## singleapp\_cfg\_dir

-Returns the configuration file for standalone installed applications.
+Returns the configuration file for stand-alone installed applications.
 In Unix speak, installing JRE to `/usr/local/jre-<version>` means there is a `/usr/local/jre-<version>/bin/java` and going from it's directory name one above and into `etc` there is the _singleapp\_cfg\_dir_.
-For a Perl module it means, we're assuming that `$FindBin::Bin` is installed as a standalone package somewhere, eg. into `/usr/pkg` - as recommended for [pkgsrc](http://www.pkgsrc.org/).
+For a Perl module it means, we're assuming that `$FindBin::Bin` is installed as a stand-alone package somewhere, e.g. into `/usr/pkg` - as recommended for [pkgsrc](http://www.pkgsrc.org/).

 ## vendorapp\_cfg\_dir

-Returns the configuration file for vendot installed applications.
+Returns the configuration file for vendor installed applications.
 In Unix speak, installing bacula to `/opt/${vendor}` means there is a `/opt/${vendor}/bin/bacula` and going from it's directory name one above and into `etc` there is the _vendorapp\_cfg\_dir_.
-For a Perl module it means, we're assuming that `$FindBin::Bin` is installed as a standalone package somewhere, eg. into `/usr/pkg` - as recommended for [pkgsrc](http://www.pkgsrc.org/).
+For a Perl module it means, we're assuming that `$FindBin::Bin` is installed as a stand-alone package somewhere, e.g. into `/usr/pkg` - as recommended for [pkgsrc](http://www.pkgsrc.org/).

 ## local\_cfg\_dir